If people are flocking to your website but not taking action, it may be time to revisit some conversion rate optimization best practices.

 What Is a Conversion?

-For the purposes of digital marketing, conversions occur when your website visitors take the actions you want them to take.
+For the purposes of digital marketing, conversions happen when your website visitors take the actions you want them to take.

 That action could be buying a product, submitting a lead form, signing up for a newsletter, or something else.